womanonrails/womanonrails.com/_i18n/en/_posts/2019-02-20-elixir-pattern-matching.md

 [3, 4, 5, 6]
 ```

-The next thing was for me very interesting.
+The next thing was very interesting for me.
 Because `'hello'` is **char list** so we can do similar things like before to this _text_.
 Just remember we will get integer representation of each char.

 ```elixir
 iex> [head1 | [head2 | tail]] = 'hello'